Carl1ian/html-css-practice/README.md

-A basic calendar built as my first HTML/CSS project.
-Each month links out to timeanddate.com for full details.
-Still learning, but proud of getting this one working end-to-end.
-Live demo: https://carl1ian.github.io/html-css-calendar/
+8/29/26.
+Finished my first ever project using HTML and CSS.
+I still have a long way to go but I'm proud of myself.
+Open to feedback and suggestions.